 To complete online enrolment, participants will be registered through our web-based eLearning Management System, provide photo identification (upload to our Learner Portal), and agree to comply with assessment submission guidelines.
 The education regulator requires us to collect your personal particulars and information relating to your schooling and education qualifications.

 All participants must have a Unique Student Identifier (USI) to enrol in this course.
-If you don;t have one, you can either obtain it here: www.usi.gov.au or we can help arrange one for you.
+If you don't have one, you can obtain it here: www.usi.gov.au.

 Participants will also be required to complete a mandatory Language, Literacy, and Numeracy (LLN) assessment to test student capacity to complete training of this type.
 Support is available weekdays during business hours via email email@example.com or phone.07 3221 6999.

 If you are an international student on a visa (now including subclass 500), you are eligible to undertake this training course.

 There are no prerequisites for this course.